BIGJRA/BIGJRA.github.io/rejuv.md

 Anyways, if you want to talk to the woman on the northeast pier, you can get an all-expenses paid trip to Hoenn, but it is a game over.
-Otherwise, there’s not too much to do here yet, so head into the gate on the north side.
+Otherwise, there's not too much to do here yet, so head into the gate on the north side.

 ## Gearen Laboratory
-The trainers won’t let you head west or east quite yet, so head into the building north.
+The trainers won't let you head west or east quite yet, so head into the building north.

 The guy running in place on the left will offer to give you cinematic